pypa/packaging/docs/specifiers.rst

     .. attribute:: version

-        The string version of the version part of this specifier.
+        The string value of the version part of this specifier.

     .. attribute:: prereleases